 Some Disturbing Facts

-A woman’s risk of breast cancer nearly doubles if she has a first-degree relative (mother, sister, daughter) who has been diagnosed with breast cancer
+A woman’s risk of breast cancer nearly doubles if she has a first-degree relative (mother, sister, daughter) who has been diagnosed with breast cancer.
+Shockingly though, 85% of breast cancers occur in women without any family history.

 First and foremost, being a woman and growing older are the two biggest risk factors in developing breast cancer.
 UNFAIR.